My name is Emily Davison. I’m 23 years of age, a Masters Degree Graduate, Writer, journalist, YouTuber and a blogger.

 When I was 14 I started to face issues with bullying and my self image, I started to look in the mirror and hate my body because of the fact I took steroids and they could make me gain weight which was a common side effect.
 This caused me to experience bullying from my peers about my weight and I later developed Anorexia Nervosa.
 It was a long road to recovery, but a when I turned 16 I was on the road to recovery, with desires to excel at my studies and move on with my life.

-I am a journalist, writer, BA English graduate, Astronomer, Public speaker and I blog.
-I have written for The Guardian, Huffington Post and many other publications and have spoken at many events in the course of my life since the age of 8.
-And, heres a fun fact for you, I was the first severely sight impaired person to get a GCSE in Astronomy at the Royal Observatory.
+I have written for The Guardian, Huffington Post and many other publications.
+I’ve also appeared on TV including Channel 4 News, ITV This Morning, London Live and BBC News.
+I’m also a bit of a chatter box, hence why I started a YouTube channel and regular do guest and public speaking.
+And, heres a fun fact for you, I was the first severely sight impaired person to get a GCSE in Astronomy at the Royal Observatory!

 Fashion has always been a huge element of my life.
 Growing up, I was inspired by old Hollywood films and their captivating style icons such as Audrey Hepburn and Grace Kelly.
 The fashion houses, vintage stores and many delightful chic-lits inspired me to become more involved into the history and the beauty of fashion.
 By the time I was fourteen, my mother had bought me my first designer bag and then the rest is History.